Ellie Heckscher, PhD

 Current research focus: Development of diverse sensorimotor circuits along the anterior-posterior axis.

 As a graduate student, Deeptha studied neuronal regeneration and circuit repair in a zebrafish model of spinal cord injury.
-As a postdoc in the Heckscher Lab, she investigates developmental strategies that similar sets of neural stem cells use to produce different circuits in different anterior-posterior regions of the larval Drosophila nerve cord.
+As a postdoc in the Heckscher Lab since 2020, she investigates developmental strategies that similar sets of neural stem cells use to produce different circuits in different anterior-posterior regions of the larval Drosophila nerve cord.
 Outside of the lab, she is involved in several outreach programs and serves as a scientific liaison on the Community Advisory Board of Chicago’s public radio station.
 She also enjoys hiking in national parks, biking along the lakefront, reading, and exploring Chicago.

 Marie Greaney